 How can I connect with other community organizations that work with alternative break programs?

 While we’re still dreaming of developing an online convening space just for community organizations, you’re welcome to engage with other organizations on our various social media platforms (Facebook, Twitter, and Instagram).
-We’re also happy to play matchmaker and connect you with other organizations in your area or with folks doing similar work - let us know if you’d like an introduction!
+We’re also happy to play matchmaker and connect you with other organizations in your area or doing similar work - let us know if you’d like an introduction!
 If you’re local to the Atlanta area, join us in-person next month at the Chattahoochee National Recreation Area from 9:30am to 1:00pm.

 I’ve been on the SiteBank for a while, but have not yet been contacted by an alternative break group.
 Can I contact groups directly?